rollbar/rollbar-gem/README.md

 That will create the file `config/initializers/ratchetio.rb`, which holds the configuration values (currently just your access token) and is all you need to use Ratchet.io with Rails.

+To confirm that it worked, run:

+    $ rake ratchetio:test

+This will raise an exception within a test request; if it works, you'll see a stacktrace in the console, and the exception will appear in the Ratchet.io dashboard.

 ## Help / Support

 If you run into any issues, please email me at brian@ratchet.io